Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “We track revenue attribution (marketing-attributed revenue, referral-attributed revenue, client expansions, etc),” says Jennifer Lux of LyntonWeb.
 “By understanding the origins of our main sources of closed deals or revenue, we can put more emphasis on prospecting from those pools of contacts, and/or marketing to them.
 Taking it a step further, because we have this source information, we can determine the origins of our most loyal clients’ over time and continue to build our client base from the sources that will provide long-term recurring revenue.”

 Omi Diaz-Cooper of Diaz & Cooper Advertising adds, “It’s crucial that marketing and sales are aligned, so I highly recommend adding leads by source – to keep track of what channels and campaigns are providing a reliable volume of prospects.”
+This metric can be easily tracked using a sales dashboard software.

 “You should include YTD revenue by rep,” says Michael Snowden of Training Industry, Inc. “This keeps everyone accountable, and gives reps easy visibility into their goals for the year.”